lpninja/ELCCpv1/README.md

 Updated 2017/04/20- Open comments reduced to 40 characters (one-quarter twitter).
 Updated example for SLR chain.

 Updated 2017/04/20- Supports JSON.
 Please limit your Open comment to about 80 characters (half twitter).

+CLOSED 2021/05

+The SLR blockchain has been integrated into the Energy Web Foundations chain.
+Although some of the ideas can be ported over, the framework has changed.
+Hence why we have closed this issue.